cormiertyshawn895/Retroactive/README.md

 ---

 ### Last words
-- If GateKeeper prevents you from running modified versions of Aperture, iPhoto or iTunes, [temporarily disable GateKeeper in Terminal with `sudo spctl --master-disable`](http://osxdaily.com/2015/05/04/disable-gatekeeper-command-line-mac-osx/).
+- If GateKeeper prevents you from running modified versions of your chosen app, [temporarily disable GateKeeper in Terminal with `sudo spctl --master-disable`](http://osxdaily.com/2015/05/04/disable-gatekeeper-command-line-mac-osx/).

 - To learn more about how Retroactive works, [take a technical deep dive](https://medium.com/@cormiertyshawn895/deep-dive-how-does-retroactive-work-95fe0e5ea49e).